sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/websocket-api.md

 [WebSocket](https://en.wikipedia.org/wiki/WebSocket#:~:text=WebSocket%20is%20a%20computer%20communications,protocol%20is%20known%20as%20WebSockets.) enables the full-duplex communication between the client and server with low overheads and latency.

-This guide will teach you how to create WebSocket API on API7 Cloud.
+This guide will teach you how to create WebSocket route on API7 Cloud.

 Prepare the Environment
 -----------------------